khulnasoft-lab/clix.py/docs/contributing.md

 It will also auto-sort all your imports.

-For it to sort them correctly, you need to have Typer installed locally in your environment, with the command in the section above using `--symlink` (or `--pth-file` on Windows).
+For it to sort them correctly, you need to have Clix installed locally in your environment, with the command in the section above using `--symlink` (or `--pth-file` on Windows).

 ### Format imports